d-smith/api-gw-active-active/edge/README.md

 * Original implementation used request and request-promise-native for the http calls, but just this dependency pulled in 55 libraries and made the zip file larger than the lamda edge limit.
+* Status must be set as string, not integer
+* POST body does not appear to be available in the cf context (support case pending)